realfakenerd/sharp/README.md

 ```shell
 sharpen resize -m200,400,600 ./input.jpg
 ```
-Examples:

-Sharpen an image and save the output as output.jpg: sharpen sharpen ./input.jpg ./output.jpg
-Resize an image to 800 pixels high and save the output as output.jpg: sharpen resize -h 800 ./input.jpg ./output.jpg
-Convert an image to WebP format and save the output as output.webp: sharpen format -f webp ./input.jpg ./output.webp Output an image to multiple sizes at once: shahis will create three images: output_200.jpg, output_400.jpg, and output_600.jpg, each with a different size.
+This will create three images, `output_200.jpg`, `output_400.jpg`, and `output_600.jpg`, each with a different size.

-Troubleshooting:
+## Troubleshooting:

 If you are having trouble using Sharpen, please check the following:

-Make sure that you have installed the Sharpen CLI tool correctly.
+- Make sure that you have installed the Sharpen CLI tool correctly.
-Make sure that you are running the sharpen command from the correct directory.
+- Make sure that you are running the sharpen command from the correct directory.
-Make sure that you are using the correct syntax for the Sharpen command.
+- Make sure that you are using the correct syntax for the Sharpen command.
-Make sure that the input image file exists.
+- Make sure that the input image file exists.

 If you are still having trouble, please feel free to open an issue on the Sharpen GitHub repository.

-Additional notes:
+## Additional notes:

-Sharpen can also be used to crop images, adjust brightness and contrast, and apply other image processing effects.
+- Sharpen can also be used to crop images, adjust brightness and contrast, and apply other image processing effects.
-Sharpen can be used to read and write images from and to streams.
+- Sharpen can be used to read and write images from and to streams.
 This can be useful for processing images from websites or other sources.
-Sharpen is a free and open source project.
+- Sharpen is a free and open source project.
 You can contribute to Sharpen by filing bug reports, submitting pull requests, or donating to the project.

 I hope this information is helpful.